teodormoq/ScanDesignTest/README.md

 Scandesign Media - Frontend Test
 ==========================

-The reason of this case, is that we have something to talk from when you have the 2nd meeting.
+The purpose of this case is for you to show your technical capabilities and that we can review and discuss this on the next interview.
-So we can get a image of your technical level of JavaScript, CSS3 and HTML5.
-We will also look after responsiveness.
+The test covers your technical competencies within JavaScript, CSS3 and HTML5.
+Also, will look after responsiveness.

-You can use what ever frameworks as you want.
+You are free to use whatever framework you want to.

-Its not meant that you need days to prepare, but 2-3 hours work can be necessary.
+You should not need to prepare for the test, but you probably have to set aside 2-3 hours to complete it.
-Other than that, we just want to say that there isn't any wrong or right way, to solve the task.
+We want to stress that there is no correct way to solve the task, but multiple solutions.

-To the meeting will you meet our HR, CEO and another frontend developer.

 Guide to start